If you’ve gotten in trouble behind the wheel in South Carolina, you could be ordered by the court to file for an SR-22.

 Do I need SR-22 insurance?

+Your state DMV will let you know if you need to file an SR-22.
 In South Carolina, you may need to file for an SR-22 if:

 - You have a safety-responsibility or unsatisfied-judgment license suspension.